 Given our increased visibility and the extended period of the tour, the singers will be expected to maintain an extremely high level of behavior.
 In the most severe discipline cases, the director may send the singer home before the completion of the tour at the parent/guardian’s expense.
 No singer may leave the tour group, even with his or her parent, without prior written approval.
 Singers and parents will agree to behavioral standards as outlined prior to tour.

 - Payments made toward tour will be tracked in your Cantus Account (created at registration).
-Regular statements are not produced by Cantus.
-To access your account, log in to Charms at https://www.charmsoffice.com/charms/parents.asp.
-Your username is your first and last name, all lowercase, with no spaces plus the number of the season (2018-2019 season is “9”) (eg: janedoe9).
+To access your account, log in on the MEMBERS page.

-- Fundraised money will be held in your account and applied to outstanding balances or future expenses; fundraised money is not refundable nor eligible for cash withdrawal by the singer, but is transferable to other Cantus expenses.
+- Fundraised money will be credited to your account.
+Fundraised money is not refundable nor eligible for cash withdrawal by the singer, but is transferable to other Cantus expenses.

 - Touring Account Balances: Any balance remaining in the touring account at the end of the season for a returning singer will stay in their account for use the next season; for a graduating or withdrawing Cantus singer, the funds revert to the Cantus general touring fund.
 This fund is used to provide financial assistance and pay general touring costs not covered by touring fees charged to participants.
 Upon request, any balance remaining in a graduating/leaving singer’s touring fund can be transferred into an active sibling’s touring fund for future tours in subsequent seasons.